 AnalogueSmith develops Integrated Circuit for IoT Sensor Nodes

 Singaporean startup AnalogueSmith specializes in integrated circuit design for IoT sensor nodes.
-Analogue and RF circuits are critical to all integrated circuits and the startup offers complementary metal-oxide-semiconductor (CMOS)-based integration of RF, analog, and digital functionality.
-This CMOS-based approach helps reduce costs without compromising on the performance requirements.
+The startup offers complementary metal-oxide-semiconductor (CMOS)-based integration of RF, analog, and digital functionality for integrated circuits.

 5. Embedded Systems